-It may well be that the requirement of your product or application is a good match to the uniqueness of Electroactive Polymers (EAP).
-LEAP Technology can help you and your company investigate the feasibility of DE sensors, actuators, or energy generators for your specific product or application.
+It may well be that the requirement of your product or application is a good match for the uniqueness of Electroactive Polymers (EAP).
+LEAP Technology can help you and your company investigate the feasibility of dielectric elastomer (DE) / stretch sensors, actuators, or energy generators for your specific product or application.

 Scientists and engineers have long been searching for materials that exhibit similar mechanical characteristics to natural muscle.
-Such a material would enable an effective replacement of conventional sensing and actuation devices traditionally made from stiff, clunky materials.
-In this search for an artificial equivalent of muscle, electroactive polymers (EAP) have gained considerable attention as they come close to mimicking their characteristics.
-Like muscle, EAP is soft, can undergo large and fast deformation, and provide controlled force.
+Such materials would enable an effective replacement of conventional sensing and actuation devices, traditionally made from stiff, clunky materials.
+In this search for an artificial equivalent of muscle, electroactive polymers (EAP) have gained considerable attention as they come close to mimicking muscle characteristics.
+Like muscle, EAP is soft, can undergo large and rapid deformation, and provide controlled force.

-Among the various sub-classes of EAP, dielectric elastomers (DE) have received the most commercial focus for use in products.
+Among the various sub-classes of EAP, dielectric elastomers have received the most commercial focus for use in products.
 This is due to their simple operation principle, industrial scale manufacturability and long lifetime.
-Core DE technology comprises an electrical insulating layer of elastomer sandwiched between two deformable layers of electrically conductive material (electrodes).
-This configuration of the core technology enables its use in mechanical sensors, actuators, energy generators, or combination of two or more in a single device.
+Core DE technology comprises an electrical insulating layer of elastomer, sandwiched between two deformable layers of electrically conductive material (electrodes).
+This configuration of the core technology enables its use in mechanical sensors, actuators, energy generators, or a combination of two or more within a single device.

 A rubbery nature enables mechanical DE sensors to be easily deformed by a machine or human.
 This deformation causes a change in the electrical property of DE sensor (the capacitance).
 This change of capacitance can be measured by simple electronics and converted into relevant units such as force, tension, pressure, angle, 3D motion or speed etc.